 Welcome to the world’s most comprehensive course on VR game development, where you will learn and master the foundations of C#, Unity and VR by building practical projects.
-Whether your goal is to make VR games for fun, run a startup, or become a professional Unity developer (+160k a year on senior roles), this course contains everything you need to reach your goals.
-Some of the topics included:
+Whether your goal is to make VR games for fun, do a startup in this exciting field, or become a professional Unity development (+160k a year on senior roles), this course contains everything you need to reach your goals.